-So you’ve been training for a decent time.
+So you’ve been training for a decent amount of time.
 You’ve made some gains.
 In strength, in muscle, in fat loss.
-But after a few weeks you stopped progressing.
-No amount of bench pressing, curls and crunches can make you progress again.
+However, after few weeks you stopped progressing.
+No amount of bench pressing, curls and crunches can make you move forward again.
 You blame everyone for your fail.
 Bad genetics, crappy gym environment, wrong lunar phase, politics etc. But reality is quite opposite.
 You just suck.
 And suck hard.
 And your program sucks.
 And, of course, your diet sucks too.
 As well as your overall approach to everything in life.

 As you all can read I decided to devote today’s post to excuses.
 It’s like a plague.
 Like a disease.
 It seems like more and more people today get infected.
 You can see and hear it everywhere.
 “I’m too old”, “I’m too tall”, “I’m too skinny”, “I’m too fat”, “I have wide bones”, “I have long limbs”, “I have bad genetics”, “It’s wrong lunar phase”, “I don’t have time for training”, “I can’t afford good diet“, “I can’t sleep 8 hours per day”, well, enough.
 You got my point.
 Sometimes it seems that people spend more time on creating excuses than on actually doing something.
 I’d like to repeat myself one more time.

 Again, stop making excuses once and for all.
 If you want your life to change then do something, give it pretty good reason to change.
 Continue reading

 Here’s a guest post on training mechanics from Logan Christopher.
 You probably should know him for his feats of strength.
 If not then you should take a closer look at this guy.
 He knows what he’s talking about. – AZ